Swarsel/.dotfiles/.github/README.md

 - Also useful is the [NixOS wiki](https://nixos.wiki/wiki/Main_Page), but some pages are outdated, so use with some care
 - When you are trying to setup a new configuration part, GitHub code search can really help you to find a working configuration.
 - getting packages not maintained in a standard repository can be done in most cases easily with fetchFromGithub (https://ryantm.github.io/nixpkgs/builders/fetchers/)
+- I have gathered some configuration snippets here: [Wiki.org](../Wiki.org).
+I will update this whenever I come across an interesting bit.

 ### Deployment
 Below is a rough general guide to setup this system on a new NixOS host. **Again**, this is not recommended as this is a personal configuration.
 This also might not be the most efficient way to deploy a new Nix system, but it should work in the general case.